 On 30 December 2022, SCNPC amended the Foreign Trade Law of the PRC, in which the provisions about the requirement of the records filing towards the foreign trade operators no longer existed.
 However, the MOFCOM has not yet abolished the Measures for the Archival Filing and Registration of Foreign Trade Business Operators.
 Principal regulations on the inspection of import and export commodities are set out in the Law of the PRC on Import and Export Commodity Inspection promulgated by the SCNPC 21 February 1989 and last amended on 29 April 2021 and its implementation rules.
 According to the aforesaid relevant laws and regulations, the import and export commodities that are subject to compulsory inspection listed in the catalogue compiled by the State administration shall be inspected by the commodity inspection authorities, and the consignor shall apply to the inspection and quarantine authorities for inspection in the places and within the time limit specified by the General Administration of Quality Supervision, Inspection and Quarantine of the PRC.
 No permission shall be granted for the export commodities until they have been found to be up to standard through mandatory inspection by the inspection and quarantine authorities while the import and export commodities that are not subject to statutory inspection shall be subject to random inspection.
-Consignees and consignors themselves or their entrusted agents may apply for inspection from the commodity inspection authorities.
-The Customs Laws of the PRC (the "Customs Law") was promulgated by the SCNPC 22 January 1987 and last amended on 29 April 2021.
-Pursuant to the Customs Law, unless otherwise stipulated, the declaration of import and export goods and payment of duties on them may be completed by consignees and consignors and approved by and registered with the customs.
-In addition, the consignor or consignee of the goods exported or imported and the customs broker must register themselves for declaration activities with the customs.
+Consignees and consignors themselves or their entrusted agents may apply for inspection from the commodity inspection as the PRC (the "Customs Law") was promulgated by the SCNPC 22 January 1987 and last amended on 29 April 2021.
+Pursuant to the Customs Law, unless otherwise stipulated, the declaration of import and export goods and payment of duties on them may be completed by consignees and consignors themselves, and such formalities may also be completed by representatives entrusted by the consigners and approved by and registered with the customs.
+In addition, the consignor or consignee of the goods exported or imported and the customs.